Corsican language: Vowels

 Vowels may be nasalized before n (which is assimilated to m before p or b) and the palatal nasal consonant represented by gn.
 The nasal vowels are represented by the vowel plus n, m or gn.
 The combination is a digraph or trigraph indicating the nasalized vowel.
 The consonant is pronounced in weakened form.
 The same combination of letters might not be the digraph or trigraph but might be just the non-nasal vowel followed by the consonant at full weight.
 The speaker must know the difference.
 Example of nasal: pane is pronounced [ˈpãnɛ] and not [ˈpanɛ].

-The Northern and central dialects in the vicinity of the Taravo river adopt the Italian seven-vowel system, whereas all the Southern ones around the so-called "archaic zone" with its centre being the town of Sartène (including the Gallurese dialect spoken in Northern Sardinia) resort to a five-vowel system without length differentiation, like Sardinian.
+The Northern and central dialects in the vicinity of the Taravo river adopt the Italian seven-vowel system (the Italo-Western type and a unique type where the short high vowels of Latin are uniquely reflected as mid-low vowels), whereas all the Southern ones around the so-called "archaic zone" with its centre being the town of Sartène (including the Gallurese dialect spoken in Northern Sardinia) resort to a five-vowel system without length differentiation, like Sardinian.

 The vowel inventory, or collection of phonemic vowels (and the major allophones), transcribed in IPA symbols, is: